feiskyer/ChatGPT-Reviewer/README.md

 ## Samples

-The ChatGPT reviewer PRs are also getting reviewed by ChatGPT, refer [here](https://github.com/feiskyer/ChatGPT-Reviewer/pull/1#issuecomment-1429585739) for the sample review comments.
+The ChatGPT reviewer PRs are also getting reviewed by ChatGPT, refer the [pull requests](https://github.com/feiskyer/ChatGPT-Reviewer/pulls?q=is%3Apr) for the sample review comments.